HPCE/hpce-2018-cw4/readme.md

 and photographed is fine as long as it is readable, and the file isn't too big (e.g. not more than a few hundred KB), and it is a pdf.
-I mainly want some evidence that you have thought about it, and it may give us something to talk about in the oral.
+I mainly want some evidence that you have thought about it, and everyone is going to do this very differently, so there is no single right way of doing it.

 *Task*: draw a sketch of the "cone" of dependencies associated with one point in the output iteration space, including only those parts needed to calculate that output.
-So if you considere one output neuron as the "tip" of the cone, then the rest of the cone sweeps backwards to the relevant input neurons.
+So if you consider one output neuron as the "tip" of the cone, then the rest of the cone sweeps backwards to the relevant input neurons.
 Save the graph as `results/output_dependency_cone.pdf`.